metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `auth_token` (String) 'authToken' describes the way to get a token to authenticate to Loki.<br>- 'DISABLED' does not send any token with the request.<br>- 'FORWARD' forwards the user token for authorization.<br>- 'HOST' [deprecated (*)] - uses the local pod service account to authenticate to Loki.<br>When using the Loki Operator, this must be set to 'FORWARD'.
 - `batch_size` (Number) 'batchSize' is the maximum batch size (in bytes) of logs to accumulate before sending.
 - `batch_wait` (String) 'batchWait' is the maximum time to wait before sending a batch.
-- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.
-It is required for the OpenShift Console plugin installation.
+- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.prometheus.querier'), or both.Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
 - `max_backoff` (String) 'maxBackoff' is the maximum backoff time for client connection between retries.
 - `max_retries` (Number) 'maxRetries' is the maximum number of retries for client connections.
 - `min_backoff` (String) 'minBackoff' is the initial backoff time for client connection between retries.